Company F, 425th Infantry: Insignia

 Company F, 425th Infantry (LRS) wore the distinctive airborne tab above the griffin patch of the Michigan Army National Guard, distinguishing it as an airborne unit.
 Previously the unit had worn the Airborne Tab above the shoulder patch of the 201st Military Intelligence Brigade.
-Before being reflagged as a Long Range Surveillance Company, members of Company F wore a scroll with "AIRBORNE RANGER" in lieu of the common Airborne Tab above the griffin patch and the black beret with distinctive organizational beret flash which identified them as Rangers.
+Before being reflagged as a Long Range Surveillance Company, members of Company F wore a ranger scroll with "AIRBORNE RANGER" in lieu of the common Airborne Tab above the griffin patch and the black beret with distinctive organizational beret flash which identified them as Rangers.
 Upon designation as members of a LRS unit, soldiers of Company F switched to the maroon beret, the distinguishing feature of members of an airborne unit.

+In popular culture

+In the 2025 film Mission: Impossible – The Final Reckoning a briefly seen on screen document shows that the character Ethan Hunt served in Company F, 425th Infantry.
+This highlights how creators often draw from the history of real-life elite units to build authentic and compelling characters.
+The choice to place Ethan Hunt in Company F, 425th Infantry, a real Long Range Surveillance Unit with a history in Cold War Europe, was a deliberate detail to ground his extraordinary skills in a plausible military background.

+While the Mission: Impossible film franchise is directly based on Bruce Geller's 1960s television series, there was a real-world inspiration and former unit member and his subsequent service that offers a perspective on the character's origins.
+This connection makes Hunt's service record, as seen in the document, more than just fictional trivia—it links it to the experiences of an actual soldier who served in that capacity.